Just as I Am (Bill Withers album)

-Just As I Am is the debut studio album of American soul musician Bill Withers, released in 1971 on Sussex Records.
+Just As I Am is the debut studio album by American soul musician Bill Withers, released on May 1, 1971, by Sussex Records.
 The album features the hit single "Ain't No Sunshine", which was ranked at number 280 on Rolling Stone magazine's list of the 500 Greatest Songs of All Time.
 The album is also known for featuring the single "Grandma's Hands," which reached number 18 on the Best Selling Soul Singles chart and 42 on the Billboard Hot 100.
 Booker T. Jones produced, arranged, and played keyboards and guitar on Just As I Am.
 The album was later reissued as a dual disc with the DVD side featuring all the tracks in 5.1 Surround Sound.

 In 2020, Rolling Stone ranked the album at number 304 in their list of the 500 Greatest Albums of All Time.

+Cover

+The album sleeve features a photograph of Withers next to a brick building, supposedly the factory that he was working in at the time the album was recorded, where he installed airplane toilets.
+He wears a yellow T-shirt and jeans and holds a lunchbox.
+It was taken by Norbert Jobst.

 Critical reception

 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote: